stenzek/duckstation/README.md

 ### macOS

 Universal MacOS builds are provided for both x64 and ARM64 (Apple Silicon).

-However, due to lack of hardware, investigating issues is difficult, so we can't guarantee everything functions as intended.
+Using the Preview channel and Metal renderer is recommended, MoltenVK is reported to have issues with some games.

+MacOS Big Sir (11.0) is required, as this is also the minimum requirement for Qt.

 To download:
  - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-mac-release.zip`.